How do I get a doctor's note for work or school?

 Doctor's Note For Contagious Illness

 If you are contagious, it is your responsibility to protect the health of your coworkers and customers by staying home, especially during the COVID-19 pandemic.
-If you are experiencing symptoms resembling COVID-19, it is advisable for you to see a doctor and get a doctor’s note to be excused from work or school.
-This is because COVID-19 is a highly contagious illness, and being excused will provide you with the needed time to recover while keeping others safe.
+If you are experiencing symptoms resembling COVID-19, you should see a doctor and get a doctor's note to be excused from work or school.
+This is because COVID-19 is a highly contagious illness, and being excused will give you time to recover while keeping others safe.

-Returning to work once you’re better will mean you are more productive and efficient in your job.
+Returning to work once you're better will mean you are more productive and efficient.
 Further, getting those around you sick only hurts the output of the whole workplace.
-Thus, getting an official doctor’s note for missing work will help maintain the health and well-being of yourself and your co-workers.
+Thus, getting an official doctor's note for missing work will help maintain the health and well-being of yourself and your co-workers.